yazhou2019/BNTR/README.md

 #### For ENetR:
 - Step 1.
 Put the generated synthetic data in ./experiments/Table_1_new/ENetR /SimResults
-- Step 2. set ./experiments/Table_1_new/ENetR as the working directory.
+- Step 2.
+Set ./experiments/Table_1_new/ENetR as the working directory.
-- Step 3. run the following code in the the command line.
+- Step 3.
+Run the following code in the the command line.
 ```markdown
 nohup  Rscript --vanilla "SimENetR.R" > ./logs 2>&1 &
 nohup  Rscript --vanilla "ISE_SimENetR.R" > ./ISE_logs 2>&1 &
 ```

 #### For TLR:
-- Step 1. go to ./experiments/Table_1_new/README.md and run the steps for TLR.
+- Go to ./experiments/Table_1_new/README.md and run the steps for TLR.
  </details>

 - Remark 1: You need to install the R package snow (for the parallel computing) and the dependences of BNTR in a linux server.